SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

 Emits one row per rule — `rows_in`, `rows_evaluated`, `rows_passed`, `rows_failed`,
 `pass_rate` — appended to `workspace.default.dq_run_log`.

-Each rule declares `applicable` separately from `passes`.
-Without that split, a row whose day count failed to cast is counted as a reconciliation failure too, and the totals stop summing to anything explainable.

 ### `gold_rag_layer.py`

 Builds one document per attendance record, embeds with `all-MiniLM-L6-v2`, indexes in